Skip to content.

 Ontario, 2020

 Alana was counsel to First Nations in a historic class proceeding that resulted in an $8 billion settlement to address water infrastructure issues and long-term drinking water advisories on reserve.
+She is currently representing First Nations in claims for housing and child welfare.

-Alana regularly acts pro bono for various human rights matters.
-She currently serves on the Board of Directors for the Native Women’s Resource Centre of Toronto and the Ontario Native Women’s Association.
+Alana regularly acts pro bono in human rights matters.
+She currently serves on the Board of Directors for Women’s Legal Education and Action Fund (LEAF), the Native Women’s Resource Centre of Toronto, and the Ontario Native Women’s Association.
 She is also on the Advisory Council for the Indigenous Human Rights Clinic.
+In this work, Alana has intervened at the United Nations Permanent Forum on Indigenous Issues.

 Alana graduated from Osgoode Hall Law School, where she completed the Test Case Litigation Program.
 She won both the Oxford Price Media Law Moot (Americas) and the Lerners Cup Moot.
 During law school, Alana completed a legal internship at the United Nations International Criminal Tribunal for the former Yugoslavia in The Hague, where she worked in victim and witness protection.
 She has a Bachelor of Arts (First Class Honours) in Political Science and Economics from the University of Manitoba.